 Long favored as a go-to for special occasion dinners and sumptuous presentations, owner Tim Morris’ Epulo Bistro brings a bit of European, Mediterranean ooh-la-la to the Northwest.
-Originally set up at 526 Main Street since 2009, the restaurant moved over to Salish Crossing, in 190 Sunset’s space, back in August of 2020, with new hours and a new, slightly adjusted menu to accommodate rolling COVID-19 restrictions.
+Originally set up at 526 Main Street since 2009, the restaurant moved over to Salish Crossing at 190 Sunset.

 Epulo Bistro’s where you go for champagne, house-made burrata, prime filet of beef, and a piece of chocolate torte.
 Other house specials and entrees include boneless braised beef short ribs, Rigatoni Formaggio, Epulo’s famous petite lamb chops, and those heavenly, handmade Italian doughnuts, zeppole, with salted caramel and cinnamon sugar.
 Monday Night’s right for Prime Rib Dinner, too.